JahanviJoshi/Elpt_Net/readme.md

 			- The class that directly interactes with OS for File I/O Operations
 				- Create, Read, Write, Append
 				- Copy, Move, Delete, Rename
+			- We can use Universal Text Format aka UTF while Read/Write Operations (Text method for Read/Write are already available)
 		- Directory (All Methods are Static)
 			- The class that directly interactes with OS for File Volumns (C:\, D:\)
 				- Used create and Manageg Directories